-DISCLAIMER: Please note that the total costs, breakdown of prices and foreign exchange may vary.
-Detailed descriptions and photos are not much posted in this entry, please refer to the individual blog entries for each country.
+DISCLAIMER: Please note that the total costs, breakdown of prices, and foreign exchange may vary.
+Detailed descriptions and photos are not posted in this entry, please refer to the individual blog entries for each country.

-Are you tired of the never ending plans that you and your friends talked about that is still not happening?
+Are you tired of the never-ending plans that you and your friends talked about that are still not happening?
 Are you having a hard time deciding where to spend your summer vacation?
 Are you sick of the people who told you to be with you on your planned trip but are not going?
 Are you sad because once again you will fail a subject or two in your course?
 Are you lost and want to find yourself?
-Are you planning to have holiday with your family?
-Are you alone but wanted to be adventurous?
+Are you planning to have a holiday with your family?
+Are you alone but want to be adventurous?
 Or are you celebrating life’s success?
 Let’s go now!
 Pack your bags and let’s have an adventure!

 A lot of us think that going out of the country is expensive, but that’s not always the case.